KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/antara.md

 Chains launched with Antara are not ordinary blockchains.
 They’re “Smart Chains.”
 They’re smart because they’re customizable, completely independent, scalable, and modular.

-Smart Chains are customizable along 18 different parameters, allowing for customization of block time, block rewards, consensus rules, algorithm, privacy settings, and much more.
+Smart Chains are customizable along 18 different parameters, allowing for customization of block time, block rewards, consensus rules, algorithms, privacy settings, and much more.

 Smart Chains are also infinitely scalable, as multiple Smart Chains can be clustered together to function as one.
 Moreover, each Smart Chain comes with built-in modules that accelerate development.
 This leads us to the second layer of the Antara Framework.